wurstscript/WurstScript/manual.md

 problem with our [issue tracker at GitHub](https://github.com/peq/WurstScript/issues/new).

 *Note*: WurstScript is written in Java and should therefore be useable on Windows, OS/X and most Linux Distributions.
-This applies only to the compiler & the eclipse plugin, because the Wurstpack is based on the Jass New Gen Pack.
+This applies only to the compiler & the eclipse plugin, because the Wurstpack is based on the Jass New Gen Pack (and therefore windows-only).

+# Philosophy

+WurstScript aims at a fast and easy workflow with comfort- and security features.
+The execution speed isn't the highest priority (even though it is pretty fast, especially due to heavy optimization), but instead ease of use and stress-free map-development.
+It should be easy to use and learn (especially with knowledge of (v)Jass) to be Beginner-friendly and also understandable to non-Jass users.

+While we know that WurstScript won't replace vJass in the wc3 mapping scene (also because of the tons of vjass scripts that can't be simply ported) we still hope it will be a very good alternative, in particular for users that are trying to learn Jass.

+### Need help?

+If you have any questions regarding Wurst-related tools or the language itself, feel free to write us a message or visit the [IRC channel we usually hang out](http://webchat.quakenet.org/?channels=inwc.de-maps).

 # Syntax
-The WurstScript Syntax uses indention to define Blocks, rather than using curly braces (as in Java) or keywords like 'endif' (as in Jass).
+The WurstScript Syntax uses indention to define Blocks, instead of using curly brackets (as in Java) or keywords like 'endif' (as in Jass).
 Indentation must not use spaces, only tabs are permitted.

+	// Some language using curly brackets (e.g. Java or Zinc) if condition
+	{
+		ifStatements
+	}
+	nextStatements
+	// Some language using keywords (e.g. Jass) if condition
+		ifStatements
+	endif
+	nextStatements
+	// Some language using indention (e.g. WurstScript or phyton) if condition
+		ifStatements
+	nextStatements

 In general newlines come at the end of a statement, with two exceptions:
 - Inside parenthesis newlines are ignored.
 You can use this to break longer expressions or long parameter lists over several lines.
 - Newlines are ignored when the next line starts with a dot.
 This can be used to chain method invocations.

+	someFunc(param1, param2
+		param3, param4)

+	someUnit.setX(...)
+		.setY(...)
+		.setName(...)

 In general WurstScript tries to avoid using symbols as much as possible to provide a clear and readable look.
 At the same time most of Jass' verbosity got removed.